 Worm tea may not sound too appetising but your plants will really love it.
 You can buy this amazing fertilizer from a number of online sites but if you have a worm bin, you can make your own.
-Worm tea lets you fertilize without adding bulk to your soil and water your garden with something really “nutritious” for your plants.
-Your garden will practically jump up and shout “Hallelujah!” when fertilized with worm castings tea, and you will be amazed at the growth and flowering that results.
+Worm tea allows you fertilize with something really nutritious for your plants without adding bulk to your soil.
+Your plants will practically jump up and shout “Hallelujah!” when fertilized with worm castings tea, and you will be amazed with the growth and flowering results.

 What do you need to get started?

 - 2 cups of well composted worm castings (no large scraps, preferably sifted).

 - 2 tablespoons of corn syrup or unsulphured molasses.